RyanNgCT/CS2106-prep/Week 4/Lecture 4 - Threads.md

 - $\exists$ carefully controlled transitions between user and kernel mode $\implies$ use of syscalls, interrupts and exceptions (which happen one after another usually)
 	- **syscall** occurs when a process requests for a system service like `exit()` which *exists outside the process itself*
 		- caller *does not have the address* of the system function to call
+		- syscalls are the APIs that are provided by the OS, to allow requests OS-specific operations

 	- **interrupt** occurs through *external asynchronous* event *triggers context switch* like a timer or I/O device

 	- **exception** is an *internal synchronous* event that *triggers context switch* like a protection violation (seg fault)

 	- can access system using timer interrupts, I/O requests etc.
 #### III.
 User and Kernel Modes
+- kernel mode exists to ensure that programs **do not** have direct access to hardware (for security reasons)

 - applications and programs run in user mode, but they must use services through API and syscalls from kernel mode to do kernel-related operations
 	- in system (kernel) mode, we have access to the full address space
 	- mode bit indication is dependent on the type of hardware as well